©2011 by Donna Cunningham, MSW

 In addition, volume 3 is where you’ll probably find a lot of high scoring folks, as it deals with subgenerations like the Pluto-Uranus conjunction in Virgo and the Pluto-Saturn conjunctions in Leo and Libra.

 Readers, If you get new insights from this or other Cosmic Pinatas, share them in the comment section.
-I can’t answer new questions now due to the problem with my hands.

 Other Editions of the Cosmic Piñata Column: